Catherine Seals: Temple of Innocent Blood and the Manger

 By 1922, she had acquired the property that became the Temple of Innocent Blood.
 In a trance, she had seen that this location was Jesus's true birthplace, leading her to name the area "the Manger."
 She claimed that the Manger was connected to Bethlehem.
 Like the Biblical city, the Temple was difficult to access, requiring people to trudge through knee-deep mud to see her.
 Through the 1920s, she acquired at least 11 city lots in what is now the Lower Ninth Ward.
 The Manger included a chapel and space where Mother Catherine lived.

 The property included a complex of wooden huts housing single mothers and their illegitimate children.
 It may have also housed orphans and tubercular patients.
 No men lived in the complex.
 Although Mother Catherine was not a midwife, some children were born at the complex.
 Legally, Mother Catherine could not provide interracial shelter, due to Jim Crow laws, but she still sheltered both black and white children.
 Census records show that Mother Catherine had adopted some of the children.
 The building that had been meant to serve as an orphanage burnt down, possibly due to arson.

 During one healing session, Mother Catherine discussed the challenges of being illiterate.
-Because of this, she was adamant about the education of her school-aged charges.
-The children were also involved in the ministry.
+She was adamant about the education of her school-aged charges.
+Children were also involved in the ministry.
 Some were acolytes, who helped direct visitors, while others served in prophecy or healing.

 Mother Catherine was known for her healing powers, using simple ingredients like castor oil and Epsom salts in her practice.
 She hoped to create a hospital on Manger property, the "Innocent Blood Home."
 She wore a white headdress and a starched apron with the word "MOTHER" embroidered on its bib in red.